Skip to content

 Tag Archives: benefits of mentoring

-Striking out fresh in any career comes with its own set of challenges.
-If you’re lucky, you’ll enter into your industry with a few contacts and entry level skills before having to navigate where to look for employment and how to distinguish yourself from a large pool of talent.
-While this generation of young people are capable workers in their own right, young professionals don’t have the benefit of having experienced an industry for a decade or two like their superiors.
+Every job comes with its own set of challenges.
+If you’re lucky, you’ll start your position with a few contacts and some basic skills, but if can be difficult to distinguish yourself from a large pool of talent.
+Young professionals, in particular, do not have the benefit of having experienced an industry for a decade or two like their superiors.
 Mentoring others provides a unique opportunity to fill in the gaps for these workers and offers many rewarding benefits:

 1 .
 Better Outcomes and Relationships